-Hello, my name is Bella and I am the newest member of staff at St. Bede’s Catholic primary school where I work as the school dog.
+Hello, my name is Bella and I am a very important member of staff at St. Bede’s Catholic primary school where I work as the school dog.

 My role as school dog is challenging and varied but I feel that I am more than up to the task!
 Numerous research studies have shown the benefits of dogs in schools.
 Therapy dogs have been working in schools across the UK for the past 5 years.
 Evidence indicates that areas of potential benefit’s include: